Elijah Nkansah: Professional career

-Tennessee Titans
+Tennessee Titans (first stint)

 Nkansah signed with the Tennessee Titans as an undrafted free agent on April 28, 2018.
 He was cut by the Titans at the end of training camp.

 Seattle Seahawks

 Nkansah was signed to the Seattle Seahawks practice squad on September 3, 2018.
 He was promoted to the team's active roster on December 22, 2018.

 Nkansah, wearing #75, made his NFL debut on December 23, 2018, in a Seahawks' 38-31 win over the Kansas City Chiefs, the next-to-last game of the regular season.
 He played a total of 8 snaps—7 on special teams and one on offense, during which his kick-out block helped Seahawks' running back Chris Carson score a touchdown.

 On August 31, 2019, Nkansah was waived by the Seahawks and was signed to the practice squad the next day.
 He was released on September 7, 2019.
 He was re-signed to the practice squad on September 17, 2019.
 He was released on September 28.